 We recognize that success is not possible without a safe space to call home, food, healthcare, and other necessities.
 We connect participants to housing resources such as grants, stipends, and vouchers; advocate for those with housing court involvement; guide them through applications for affordable housing; and assist with identifying emergency shelter.
 We also link participants to benefits such as SNAP and Medicaid.

-Leaders in Training Program/
+Emerging Leaders Program/

 Vocational Training and Certification/

 We offer free monthly vocational trainings on-site at GOSO, preparing participants for careers in industries like construction, maintenance, and warehousing.
 Offerings include Scaffolding and Flagging Training, OSHA 30-Hour Construction Training, General Industry OSHA Training, and OSHA 16-Hour Security and Fireguard Training.
 We also cover the cost of professional licensing, like the NYS Security Guard license and the Drivers License Pre- licensing training course.